sosia-dev/sosia/docs/functioning.rst

 The number differs because less information is available.

 The final step is to search within this search group for authors that fulfill criteria 5 through 6.
-The returned results are a list of `namedtuples <https://docs.python.org/2/library/collections.html#collections.namedtuple>`_ with additional information.
-These may help you assess the fit with the researcher.
+Matches are accessible through property `.matches`:

 .. code-block:: python

-    >>> matches = stefano.find_matches(verbose=True)
+    >>> stefano.find_matches(verbose=True)
     Searching through characteristics of 605 authors...
     Left with 361 authors with sufficient number of publications and same main field Filtering based on count of citations...